algolia/react-instantsearch/docgen/src/guide/Refining_hits.md

 export default Hit;
 ```

 In this component we took the name, description and owner of a certain package, and render these as hits.
-To enable this as HitComponent, we will change the line in `App.js` that renders the `Hit` component:
+To enable this as `hitComponent`, we will change the line in `App.js` that renders the `Hit` component:

 ```jsx
 import React, { Component } from 'react';